IU-PR/Capstone_project/content/docs/Groups/HealthyBasedProductivity.md

 The solution is the InnoPlan system.
 It's a chatbot in Telegram that builds a realistic schedule of users' tasks.
 Unlike other autoschedulers, our solution is personalized because we build a plan based on a person's activity history.

 This solution is not yet on the market, be the first to try it out!
-[Link to our chatbot @InnoPlan_bot](https://t.me/Innoplan_bot).
+Link to our chatbot: [@InnoPlan_bot](https://t.me/Innoplan_bot).

+Github of our project: [github.com/sofi12321/healthy-based-productivity/](https://github.com/sofi12321/healthy-based-productivity/tree/main)

-* Research of hh.ru and AIBY among 1,250 employees of Russian companies.
-Source: tass.ru/obschestvo/14631483 Github of our project: [github.com/sofi12321/healthy-based-productivity/](https://github.com/sofi12321/healthy-based-productivity/tree/main)
+*Research of hh.ru and AIBY among 1,250 employees of Russian companies.
+Source: [tass.ru/obschestvo/14631483](https://tass.ru/obschestvo/14631483)

+Presentation of our project:

 {{< embed-pdf url="../../../static/HealthyBasedProductivity/InnoPlanBot.pdf" >}}